paesanilab/MB-Fit/qm_mb_energy_calculator/README.md

 * model: The calculation package we are using for calculations.
 Currently only supports `psi4`.

 #### [molecule]: Information about the molecule.
 This must be manually defined by the user.
-* fragments: A list to indicate the number of atoms in each fragment.
+* fragments: A comma-separated list to indicate the number of atoms in each fragment.
 By default, we assume the configuation is a monomer.
-* charges: A list to indicate the charge of each fragment.
+* charges: A comma-separated list to indicate the charge of each fragment.
 By default, all fragments have neutral charge.
-* spin: A list to indicate the spin multiplicity of each fragment.
+* spin: A comma-separated list to indicate the spin multiplicity of each fragment.
 By default, all fragments have a spin multiplicity of 1.

 #### [model]: Information about the methods regarding calculation.
 * method: The method used for calculation.